-The 90-minute ghosts of Boston tour has a super high average rating from past tour members at a whopping 4.5/5 stars.
+The 90-minute ghosts of Boston tour has a high average rating from past tour members.
 The guides are super responsive on this tour, making it perfect if you’re the kind of person who usually likes to ask a lot of questions along the way.

 Really get your money’s worth and maybe even ask for some other Boston recommendations from your guide before departing!
 This is another of the more popular tours to book while in Boston to make sure you reserve your spot well in advance.

-This super fun short tour is only $23 per person, and you’ll be able to visit some of the most haunted spots in Boston along the way!
+This super fun short tour is budget friendly, and you’ll be able to visit some of the most haunted spots in Boston along the way!
 This tour focuses on telling haunted tales of Boston’s spookiest spots after the sun goes down.

 This tour also taps into the paranormal, which is something the other tours on this list don’t do, making it a super fun one to book.
 Popular spots along the way include the Omni Parker House (the most haunted spot in all of Boston), Old City Hall, and more.
 Trust me; you’ll be spooked out doing this tour, for sure!

 Many past reviewers have said that they absolutely loved their guide, so you’re truly in for a treat by booking this one.
 The tour company carefully vets their guides and only hires the most passionate, so you may end the tour being spooked out by all of the stories that you hear.

 This spooky walking tour is reasonably priced and will show you some of the darker parts of Boston’s history such as the Boston Strangler and Boston Massacre.
 You’re sure to have a fun time and learn a bit of Boston’s eerie history throughout from your storyteller guide.